We may earn money or products from the companies mentioned in this post.

-This is the twenty-eighth in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
+This is the twenty-eighth in a series that introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 This one will focus on Virgin Islands liveaboards.

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Scuba Diving the British Virgin Islands